morhung/http-server-auth/README.md

 # http-server-auth: a command-line http server with basic auth

-`http-server-auth` is a simple, zero-configuration command-line http server.
-It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development, and learning.
+`http-server-auth` is a simple, zero-configuration command-line http server with auth.

 # Installing globally: